• About

 An excellent amber colored natural oil often called Rosa Mosqueta.
 This specific oil is incredibly high in essential fatty acids and gets a lot of respect from professionals in the battle against dried out and weathered skin.

-It performs marvels upon scars and is the prevalent oil employed for the treatment of lines and wrinkles as well as premature ageing.
-May be used in every one of your skincare recipes.
+It performs marvels upon scars and is the prevalent oil employed for the treatment of lines and wrinkles as well as premature aging.
+It may be used in every one of your skincare recipes.

 S to Z Carrier Oils